-If you are unsure here is a small explanation and history of the quaich that www.pewterworld.co.uk supply.
+If you are unsure here is a small explanation and history of the Quaich that www.pewterworld.co.uk supply.

 Quaichs also go back as far as medieval times where people were very distrustful of strangers and therefore carried their own for fear of either being poisoned or their whiskey watering down.

-Often the centre would be decorated with a silver coin or featured a coat of arms or family motto and adding a decorative aspect it hid any joins that showed after the finished product.
+Often the center would be decorated with a silver coin or featured a coat of arms or family motto and adding a decorative aspect it hid any joins that showed after the finished product.
 They often covered handles with silver or pewter where the owner's initials are displayed.